CyberRacc/batch-frames-extract/README.md

 ## How to use ##

-Make sure you have python installed.
+1. Make sure you have python installed.

+2. Clone this repo or download as .zip and extract.

+3. Place video files into the input folder.

-In terminal, run the following command:
+4. In terminal, run the following command:

 ```
 python python.py